Table of Contents

 Civil Engineering is a broad field, so it’s important to know what each program focuses on.

-Some universities offer general Civil Engineering, while others provide specialized tracks such as:
+Some universities offer general Civil Engineering, while others provide the specialized tracks such as:

 2. Language of Instruction: German vs. English